The Basics of Home Recording: Our Expert Guide (Updated for April 2024)

 Don't worry, we're not going to bog you down too much with any gear chat but we will run through the essentials in case anything is confusing you.
 You want a simple, straightforward set up right?
 Well, you're going to need the following:

-• Computer/Laptop
+Computer/Laptop

 So, a computer is a fairly obvious one.
 It doesn't need to be a NASA level supercomputer either folks, just a fairly up to date rig that doesn't run too slowly.
 Even if you have an older machine that's seen better days, sometimes all it takes is a little time spent clearing it out and performing some basic maintenance that you may have neglected.
 You may find as you start installing software and getting more in-depth with your recording that you need to upgrade but what you have at home should be enough to get you started.
 Remember, there are always options to record on your phone/tablet if not, so don't be disheartened early on!

-• DAW
+DAW Software

 Next up is your DAW.
 What's a DAW, we hear you cry?
-This is the software on your computer that allows you to use it record.
+This is the software on your computer (it stands for Digital Audio Workstation) that allows you to use it record.
 You've no doubt heard of the likes of Ableton, Cubase, Logic and other similar platforms, these are all DAWs.
 Mystery solved, now go and record your masterpiece!!!!
 Just kidding, the DAW you choose will probably depend on what feels best.
 A lot of companies give users free trials, these are often included with interfaces so keep an eye out to see what you can nab when you're buying your gear.
 In our honest opinion, what you use doesn't really matter, it's what you do with it that counts.
 They all have different strengths and weaknesses but we'd be sitting here all day if we tried to list them all.
 If you have friends who have been recording for a while, get their advice or have a chat with us about what's going to work for you.
 Play around with a few different platforms and see what seems like the best choice, you're going to spend a lot of time on this so choose wisely!

-VST stands for Virtual Studio Technology, in other words, software which takes the place of the rows of blinking studio equipment you've seen in all your favourite documentaries.
-Music production has become so advanced that almost all of these tools are now available in a software equivalent, as are VSTi or VST instruments.
-That means that some of the most coveted effects units, compressors, synths and mastering gear of all time can be right at your fingertips and that, studio boffins, is a seriously powerful thing.
-These will vary depending on what DAW you choose, but pretty much all of the main players have plenty of cool effects and instruments to get stuck into right away.
 It's worth wrapping your head around the basic, built-in plugins before you start buying new ones but when you do, there are VSTs for everything under the sun and you'll have a blast shopping for some new software to use on your tracks.
 Many guitarists who are totally reliant on their effects on stage use software effects in the studio so don't knock em til you try em, there's a lot of fun to be had in playing with computer-based gear.
 Native Instruments offer some seriously comprehensive bundles that pretty much kit you out with everything you need, now while these maybe seem like quite an investment for beginners, they're definitely something to aspire towards, or if you feel like committing, trust us, they won't let you down.

-• Monitors/Headphones
+Monitors/Headphones

 Okay, this one is pretty self-explanatory, if you don't have monitors or headphones, how are you going to hear what you're working on!?
 Prices of both can either be fairly inexpensive or an absolute fortune depending on what you're after but for just starting out, nab yourself an affordable set to get you going.
 A lot of experts gag at the thought of mixing entirely in headphones and to be fair, they're probably right.
 However, in the learning stages, it's not going to make a huge difference, work with what you have available until the time comes to step up your game!